Skip Battin: Fame

 Battin is probably best known as bass guitarist and songwriter with the Byrds from 1970 to 1973.
 He was—by eight years—the oldest member of the Byrds.
 He recorded three albums with them and toured extensively.
 Many of his songwriting contributions were co-written with Kim Fowley.
 After the breakup of the Columbia Byrds, Battin recorded a solo album, Skip.

 In February 1973, he began work on his Topanga Skyline solo album.
 After it was completed, it was shelved for unclear reasons.
 Battin was invited to join the country-rock group New Riders of the Purple Sage, with whom he recorded three albums from 1974 to 1976.

 He left the group to join his ex-Byrd cohort Gene Parsons in a new line up of the Flying Burrito Brothers.
 Meanwhile, he was replaced in the New Riders within the year by Stephen A. Love.

 In 1984, Battin got into a fight with Roger McGuinn after a live performance in London, UK, when McGuinn failed to pay wages to a line-up called the Peace Seekers.

 From 1989 to 1991, Battin toured occasionally with Michael Clarke's Byrds, named "The Byrds featuring Michael Clarke."
 After Clarke's death, the band continued as The Byrds Celebration, with Battin the sole ex-Byrds member.
 He stopped touring and recording after his Alzheimer's disease had reached an advanced state.

 Personal life

 Battin married and had a son, Brent.
-In the 1980s he remarried, had a son, John-Clyde and daughter, Susanna, while pursuing his dream of farming with his wife Patricia in the agricultural Willamette valley of Oregon.
-Battin died on July 6, 2003, of complications from Alzheimer's disease in a care facility in Salem, Oregon.
+In the 1980s he remarried, had a son, John-Clyde and daughter, Susanna, while pursuing his dream of farming with his wife Patricia in the agricultural Willamette Valley of Oregon.
+Battin died on July 6, 2003, of complications from Alzheimer's disease.